Astitva0409/Finfet_CircuitDesign_Characterization/README.md

 8. Add a simulation deck command window
 9. Add the commands to plot various desired graphs.

+## Design using Xschem

+We have added our own  resistance with the ascii value of
 <img width="1568" height="804" alt="Image" src="https://github.com/user-attachments/assets/02abf75f-1465-447d-bc97-f1522b609f5e" />